 - Also a slight subversion, in that one of the words of the message was rare enough that the author had to handwrite it.
 No explanation is given for why they didn't just cut out the individual letters required instead.

 - The villain in Gaudy Night by Dorothy L. Sayers does this.

 - In an episode of House, Wilson is seen "clipping coupons."
-When House's beloved guitar is "kidnapped" and the Cut And Paste Note shows up demanding ransom, it's not exactly a mystery who dun it.
+When House's beloved guitar is "kidnapped" and the Cut And Paste Note shows up demanding ransom, it's not exactly a mystery as to who did it..

 - Not that Wilson's actually trying to hide his involvement or anything...

-- House later comes across Wilson nonchalantly reading a newspaper with big, cut holes in it.
+- House later comes across Wilson nonchalantly reading a newspaper with big holes cut out of it.

-- In Monk, Adrian solves the murder case thanks to a charred letter in the fireplace.
-After that he flips through the magazines belonging to the murdered butler and he notices the gaps in the pages.
+- In the Monk episode "Mr. Monk Is At Your Service", Monk, while undercover as Paul Buchanan's butler, solves the murders of Paul's parents thanks to a charred letter in the fireplace.
+Then he flips through the magazines belonging to his predecessor Edward Stilson and he notices the gaps in the pages.

 - Al Bundy sent one of these to his TV hero Psycho Dad on Married... with Children.
 He spells "Psycho" with the words S-Y-K-O, claiming that it's impossible to find "P"s and "H"s in USA Today.